ACCESS-NRI/access-output-data-specifications/docs/mapping.md

 and [CMIP7](https://github.com/WCRP-CMIP/cmip7-cmor-tables/tree/main/tables) Core variables to ACCESS variables as defined by the [ACCESS-MOPPy](https://github.com/ACCESS-NRI/ACCESS-MOPPy) CMORisation tool.

-The `ESM1.5 Mapping` column shows how to map ACCESS-ESM fields to CMIP6/7 fields.
+The `Mapping` column shows how to map ACCESS-ESM fields to CMIP6/7 fields.
 If a cell in the Mapping column is empty then no transformation is required and if a cell is 'unknown' then a mapping has not been defined by ACCESS-MOPPy.